psychemedia/finn-resources/src/how-oisin-named.md

 But his mind was troubled, for he thought also, or he felt without thinking, that had the positions been changed he would have seen her at twice the distance.

-"She thinks I have been imable to get away from the battle, or that I was forced to remain for the feast."
+"She thinks I have been unable to get away from the battle, or that I was forced to remain for the feast."

 And, without thinking it, he thought that had the positions been changed he would have known that nothing could retain the one that was absent.